Original post written by Lyndsey Fletcher in January 2023. Updated in August 2023 by Aleisha Collins.

 The genomics and healthcare landscape of the USA is just as huge and diverse as the country itself.
-Not without criticism, but arguably advancing the field of genomics more than any other nation, the USA hosts multiple internationally renowned research centres, many notable genomics projects and influential individuals.
-In the early 2000s the USA was responsible for over a third of worldwide public funding for genomics research.
+The USA hosts multiple internationally renowned research centres, many notable genomics projects and influential individuals.
+In the early 2000s, the USA was responsible for over a third of worldwide public funding for genomics research.
 In this World of Genomics, we take a look at what the USA has to offer.

 One of the most diverse countries in the world, the USA is often described as a melting pot of cultures.
 However, it is vital to remember where some of this diversity originates from.
 Many people of African descent reside in the country because of the slave trade, which saw their ancestors forcibly taken in ships from their homes to what would become the USA.